adinfinit/texpack/README.md

 `texpack` is a texture packer with both image and font support in the same atlas.
 It also has also signed-distance-field support.

+## Notes

+* Does not support OpenType font kerning -- limitation of `github.com/golang/freetype`.
+* SDF support is weak
+* Doesn't auto rotate

 ## Installing

 ```